seb-noirot/egg-hunt/README.md

 # egg-hunt
 Egg hunt app that helps hunter register their prey!

+## Create a Next.js App

+1. Install Node.js from [nodejs.org](https://nodejs.org/).
+2. Create a new Next.js app by running `npx create-next-app@latest`.
+3. Follow the instructions to set up your Next.js app.
+4. Navigate to the project directory by running `cd your-project-name`.

 ## Firebase Setup

 1. Go to the [Firebase Console](https://console.firebase.google.com/).